adrianomg/PAMPAR/README.md

   **Workload classes**

   PAMPAR has 3 classes of problems size and one aditional for debug pruposes.
-	The classes name are:
+The classes names are:

 - Small
 - Medium
 - Large
 - Debug

 These classes can be selected in the menu when running the run.sh script.